gamblevore/speedie/README.md

     * Expressive: When making tools with few lines of code
     * Cross Platform: Deploy GUI or shell apps on major platforms
 * Works natively with Jeebox...
 Learn how to use Jeebox!
-* Compiles via C++ for full-speed, or VM byte-code for portability.
+* Compiles via C++ for full-speed, or VM byte-code for portability. _(The VM is unfinished but is the main current focus of work.)_
 * Not controlled by big-tech.

 Speedie has been written as a passion project with a large amount of hacker mentality.
 And we are proud of this.
 Just love it or leave it.